 Monitorspage, you receive a notification when the installation package is ready.
 This feature allows you to upgrade to the latest Symantec Endpoint Protection Manager sooner.

 - Supported on devices with the Apple M1 chip.

 - AppleScript integration with the Mac client lets you create and run AppleScript scripts to query or control your Mac client.
 See:

 - The Mac client installation package contains a tool that lets you remove the NLOK build of the Mac client (version 14.3 and earlier) from your Mac device and silently upgrade to a later version of Mac client.

-- Performance improvements on the Mac client include: Highly enhanced network throughput when using Mac client; a smaller size for the client installer; and optimized CPU and memory usage.
+- Performance improvements on the Mac client include: highly enhanced network throughput when using Mac client; performance improvement of Quick Scan; a smaller size of the client installer; and optimized CPU and memory usage.

 - Support for the Evidence of Compromise search and the Quarantine File command for remediation.
 These features are supported on the clients that are managed by the Symantec Endpoint Security cloud console or by the Symantec EDR as of version 4.6.5.

 - The Symantec Endpoint Protection client for Linux supports Debian 9 and Debian 10.

 - The Symantec Endpoint Protection client for Linux command line tool (sav) lets you control and check on your Linux client.
 See: